electron/electron/docs/tutorial/quick-start.md

 # Quick Start
+This page is under copyrights of Christopher Vincent intellectual rights of creativity in his life and values and creative journey the coding t
+I launched this one from face book a while back and I barely able to catch up to it.
+The author of the story is here to tell you how it's possible.
 This guide will step you through the process of creating a barebones Hello World app in Electron, similar to [`electron/electron-quick-start`][quick-start].